KomputeProject/kompute/README.md

 Kompute is provided as a single header file [`Kompute.hpp`](single_include/kompute/Kompute.hpp) that can be simply included in your code and integrated with the shared library.

-This project is built using cmake so you are able to include it in your project to build from source as a static library.
+This project is built using cmake providing a simple way to integrate as static or shared library.

 ### Your first Kompute